BabylonJS/Extensions/EnvironmentMapGenerator/readme.md

 ## What is it ?

-This tool simply preprocessed you hdr texture and pack them in an efficient binary format fully compativle with BJS.
+This tool preprocesses your hdr texture(s) and pack them in an efficient binary format that is fully compativle with Babylon.js.

 ## How to use ?

 After cloning the babylon extension repository, open a command prompt in the Environment Map Generator folder.

-First install the node required dependencies:
+First install the required dependencies:

 ```
 npm install